-From Dan on December 31st, 2008 in Green Remodeling
+From Dean Dowd on December 31, 2008 in Green Remodeling

 Plastic has become such a part of our lives that it is getting hard to imagine going even one day without it.
 But in the interest of creating a challenge for ourselves, let’s give it a try.
 The first doubt to arise as we press our imaginations will be, “Why bother?”
 Well, because the making of plastic involves fossil fuels, including oil byproducts in the plastic itself, and plastic is not biodegradable.
 Furthermore, plastic is involved in so much of our waste, especially packaging, and comprises 12 percent of our landfills.